sushilsridhar/cs-fundamentals/ds/TREE.md

 </pre>

 # Balanced Binary Search Tree
-below tree, with no of nodes in LST ~~ approx equal to no of nodes in RST, is called balanced binary search tree
+below tree, with no of nodes in LST ~~ approx equal to no of nodes in RST, is called balanced binary search tree (height balanced binary search tree)

 > searching tc: O(logn)